This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 21. Tick Remover

-Take another cotton pad with rubbing alcohol dab it on the wound to disinfect it.
+Then take another cotton pad with rubbing alcohol dab it on the wound to disinfect it.